-- [5] The public body requested that 10 requests for access to information should be disregarded on the following grounds - 1. the requests are trivial, frivolous or vexatious (s.
+- [5] The public body requested that four requests for access to information should be disregarded on the following grounds: - 1. the requests are trivial, frivolous or vexatious (s.
 6A(2)(a)) - 2. the requests amount to an abuse of the right to make a request because they are unduly repetitive or systematic (s.
-6A(2)(c)(i)) - 3. the requests amount to an abuse of the right to make a request because they are excessively broad or incomprehensible (s.
-6A(2)(c)(ii))
+6A(2)(c)(i)) - 3. the requests amount to an abuse of the right to make a request because they are otherwise not made in good faith (s.
+6A(2)(c)(iii)), and